OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Salomon X Ultra 3 Mid Hiking Boots.jpg

 If you’re looking for a synthetic leather hiking boot, you’ll want to consider the Salomon X Ultra 3 Mid GTX.
-These traditional hiking boots are some of the best wide-width hiking boots because they provide the ultimate level of foot protection no matter what type of trail.
+Although these traditional hiking boots have a snug design, I found out that all you need to do is go up half a size, and they immediately turn into some of the best wide-width hiking boots on the market.

 In my experience, Salomon hiking boots are highly durable and worth the money.